maxpii/ManuType/README.md

-#ManuType
+ManuType
-Typing website inspired by monkeytype.
+A typing website inspired by Monkeytype.
 In production.